Two-spirit: Historical and anthropological accounts

 According to German anthropologist Sabine Lang, cross-dressing of two-spirit people was not always an indicator of gender identity.
 Lang believes "the mere fact that a male wears women's clothing does not say something about his role behavior, his gender status, or even his choice of partner".
 Other anthropologists may have mistakenly labelled some Native individuals two-spirit or berdache because of a lack of cultural understanding, specifically around an Indigenous community's worldview, and their particular customs concerning clothing and gender.

 According to non-Natives including author Brian Gilley and anthropologist Will Roscoe, the historical presence of male-bodied two-spirits "was a fundamental institution among most tribal peoples", with both male- and female-bodied two-spirits having been documented "in over 130 North American tribes, in every region of the continent".
-However, Ojibwe journalist Mary Annette Pember argues that this depiction threatens to homogenize diverse Indigenous cultures, painting over them with an overly broad brush, potentially causing the disappearance of "distinct cultural and language differences that Native peoples hold crucial to their identity".
+However, Ojibwe journalist Mary Annette Pember argues that this depiction threatens to homogenize diverse Indigenous cultures, painting over them with an excessively broad brush, potentially causing the disappearance of "distinct cultural and language differences that Native peoples hold crucial to their identity".

 Don Pedro Fages was third in command of the 1769–70 Spanish Portolá expedition, the first European land exploration of what is now the U.S. state of California.
 At least three diaries were kept during the expedition, but Fages wrote his account later, in 1775.
 Fages gave more descriptive details about the native Californians than any of the others, and he alone reported the presence of homosexuality in the native culture.
 The English translation reads:

 I have submitted substantial evidence that those Indian men who, both here and farther inland, are observed in the dress, clothing and character of women – there being two or three such in each village – pass as sodomites by profession. ...
 They are called joyas, and are held in great esteem.